jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Improved developer customizability by adding more actions and filters.
+* Bugfix: Fixed a bug where status text would not receive updates.
+* Bugfix: Resolved bug where QR enlargement would sometimes not work.

 = 1.4 =
 * Recreated the login screen to be more user-friendly, modern and accessible.
 * Fixed a contrast issue within the setup wizard.